Helperbird/website/src/pages/help/installing-helperbird-extension-through-the-g-suite-admin-panel.md

   OpenDyslexic

 youtubeId: PfILiWebkuc
-cardTitle: Installing Helperbird Extension through the G Suite Admin Panel
+cardTitle: Installing though G Suite Admin
 featureDescription: Learn how to allow the Helperbird extension in your G Suite Admin Panel.
 This guide walks you through the necessary steps to permit Helperbird's usage within your organization.
 date: 2016-01-04
 tags: adminTools